 Will the shoulder rest affect the sound of my violin?

 Previously mentioned 'sponge' and 'cloth' shoulder rests that are pressed directly on to the back of the instrument may cause some muting on the sound of your instrument as it will resonate slightly less.
 Bar-style rests will have fewer touch-points, therefore, would not affect the tone of your instrument as much.
 Furthermore, while most shoulder rests are made from foam or plastic, there are some wooden models on the market that will provide more resonance.

-There is a wide range of shoulder rests available in today’s market, that range in size, shape, materials and, of course, price.
+There is a wide range of shoulder rests available in today's market, that range in size, shape, materials and, of course, price.
 If you are a beginner, we would recommend Forenza Shoulder Rest which is great quality, yet will not break the bank if you are still just experimenting.
 These are available in full and 3/4 size.
 Antoni shoulder rests are great, ergonomic and comfortable models that are also available at a friendly price.
 Antoni shoulder rests are available in half to 1/4 size and full to 3/4 size, therefore, will last you even as you progress to a bigger size violin.
-Finally, we have the Kun and Wolf brands that are often recommended by experienced violinists and teachers due to their extremely comfortable, easy to use design and rubber protectors that will not bring damage to your instrument.
-If you know what you are looking for in a shoulder rest, Kun or Wolf would be fantastic quality options for you.
+Finally, we have the Wolf brand, often recommended by experienced violinists and teachers due to their extremely comfortable, easy to use design and rubber protectors that will not bring damage to your instrument.